rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

     cat: /usr/share/doc/wget/AUTHORS: No such file or directory
     ```

-    `wget` is not [yet] installed on our demo system!
+    `wget` has not [yet] been installed on our demo system!
 And so, we can't view the AUTHORS file that is packaged with it!

-13. View the list of files that come with another package (curl) that is *already* installed on the system.
+12. View the list of files that come with another package (curl) that is *already* installed on the system.
 Type:

     ```bash
     $ rpm -ql curl